ueberdosis/blog/content/blog/13/post.md

 It’s all about making tiny steps regularly for a long time.
 We hope you can find a healthy time slot for your side projects, but if you don’t: No worries, don’t rush it.

 Thanks to all the people replying to my questions!
 What do you think?
-Please share with us what works or doesn’t work for you on Twitter!
+Please share with us what works or doesn’t work for you [on HackerNews](https://news.ycombinator.com/item?id=24867323) or [on Twitter](https://twitter.com/hanspagel/status/1319562954652659712)!